Why doesn't Germany supply Ukraine with heavy weapons?

 The German government argues that Ukrainian soldiers are only able to use weapons they are familiar with, which includes the logistics of carrying out repairs with the appropriate spare parts.

-For Masala, it’s a valid caveat: “What happens if there’s a technical problem with Marder?
+For Masala, it is a valid caveat: “What happens if there is a technical problem with Marder?
 You don’t have spares, you don’t have the technicians who know how to fix it.
 You have to ensure that there is a logistics line going to Ukraine, with spare parts and trained technicians.”

-Still, Masala agrees it would be more effective to put the tanks in Ukrainian hands now, and worry about logistics later: “Train them to use the model, send them to Ukraine.
-If they can use Marder for three weeks, it’s better than nothing.
+Still, Masala agrees that it would be more effective to put tanks in Ukrainian hands now, and worry about logistics later: “Train them to use the model, send them to Ukraine.
+If they can use Marder for 3 weeks, it’s better than nothing.
 If it breaks then that’s ok, patience.”

 “In the meantime, we can work on the logistics chain for the supply of spare parts.
 So here, too, it seems to me to be another pretext for not sending the weapons, because it is a political decision not to supply heavy weapons to Ukraine.”

-Speaking to broadcaster WDR on Thursday, former NATO general Hans-Lothar Domröse dismissed claims that intense training would be required to master Marder combat vehicles: “We are talking about experienced Ukrainian commanders, who have been fighting since 2014. you have to teach them how to use them: anyone who has used a Soviet model BMP-1 can become familiar with the Marder in less than a week and operate it.”
+Speaking to broadcaster WDR on Thursday (21.Apr.2022), former NATO general Hans-Lothar Domröse dismissed claims that intense training would be required to master Marder combat vehicles: “We are talking about experienced Ukrainian commanders, who have been fighting since 2014.
+There is no need to teach them how to use them: anyone who has used a Soviet model BMP-1 can become familiar with the Marder in less than a week and operate it.”

 More money and “creative ways” as an alternative